 Theatre phone: 323-290-2386 DCA phone: 213-202-5500

 Architect: Stiles O. Clements of Morgan, Walls & Clements designed the building for Walter Leimert, developer of the area.
-Plans for the theatre are in the Morgan, Walls & Clements archives at the Huntington Library.
+A set of 1931 plans for the theatre is in the Morgan, Walls & Clements archives at the Huntington Library.
+The plans say the building was for Westside Land Co. and also name the intended lessee, Hughes-Franklin Theatre Company.
 The set of 22 pages starts with drawing #25541 and runs through drawing #25563.
 Thanks to Mike Hume for locating these.
 Visit the Index to the MW&C Drawings that he's been compiling for his Historic Theatre Photography site.
-There's also an index by Mike Callahan on Internet Archive.
+There's also an index by Mike Callahan on Internet Archive

 Seating: It was announced in an L.A.
 Times article about the opening as having 1,400 seats.
-One estimate puts it at 1,155 originally (later down to 1,050).
-Cinema Treasures lists it as 1,123.
+The plans show it as 1,155 (later down to 1,050).
 There is no balcony -- it's all on one level.
 Capacity after the renovation to stadium-style seating is now about 700.

 History: The theatre was supposed to be leased by the Howard Hughes' venture called the Hughes-Franklin circuit.
 That circuit had been formed only at the tail end of 1930.
 But by mid-1931 it became apparent that the movie business was terrible and getting seriously worse.
 Hughes and his partner, former Fox West Coast head Harold B. Franklin, started liquidating their holdings.